This article describes the specifications listed below. These specifications are applicable to both RF generation and analysis.

 In a perfect world, the impedance of an RF instrument (typically 50 Ω) matches the impedance of each of the cables and the input impedance of the device under test.
-However, various imperfections such as asymmetric signal traces and part-to-part component variation alter the characteristic instrument impedance.
-As a result, signal reflections occur in the RF transmission and affect the amplitude and phase accuracy of the signal.
+However, various imperfections, such as asymmetric signal traces, and part-to-part component variation, alter the characteristic instrument impedance.
+As a result, signal reflections occur in the RF transmission and affect the amplitude and the phase accuracy of the signal.

 The signal reflection amplitude is dependent both on properties of the material used and on the frequency range.
 Impedance mismatch in the transmission line directly causes VSWR, which is generally more problematic at higher frequencies.
-For example, a VSWR of 1:1 represents a perfectly matched system.
-By contrast, a VSWR of 1.1:1 means that up to 10% of the signal amplitude is reflected in the transmission line.
+For example, while a VSWR of 1:1 represents a perfectly matched system, a VSWR of 1.1:1 means that up to 10% of the signal amplitude is reflected in the transmission line.

-Because VSWR is dependent on material properties as well, its value can be calculated based on a reflection coefficient, Γ, as shown in the following equation:
+Because VSWR is also dependent on material properties, its value can be calculated based on a reflection coefficient, Γ, as shown in the following equation:

 VSWR substantially affects a test signal because it causes adjustments in the phase or amplitude of the signal.
 Moreover, the generated signal amplitude either increases or decreases depending on the VSWR reflection phase.
 Figure 6 illustrates how VSWR reflections affect signal amplitude.

 A reflection that is out-of-phase with the original signal causes a slight canceling affect.
 The resulting composite signal in Figure 6 shows slightly reduced amplitude.
-In most cases, VSWR is reduced through internal or external attenuator use.
-Thus, increasing the instrument reference level reduces VSWR through internal attenuation.
+In most cases, VSWR is reduced through the use of internal or external attenuator.
+Increasing the instrument reference level reduces VSWR through internal attenuation.

 VSWR is an important specification because it significantly affects the amplitude accuracy of the instrument.
 Some applications, such as RF filter characterization, require the highest amplitude accuracy possible.
-Because an RF filter is characterized by measuring the amplitude loss according to the stimulus signal frequency, amplitude accuracy of both the stimulus signal and analysis instrument is paramount.
+Because an RF filter is characterized by measuring the amplitude loss according to the stimulus signal frequency, amplitude accuracy of both the stimulus signal and analysis instrument is of high importance.

-Understanding RF Instrument Specifications Part 1 provides basic information about relevant RF specifications.
-Remember that many of the specifications apply to all RF devices and not just to instruments.
-Thus, you will likely encounter some of the same specifications in your own designs.
-The next article in this three-part series explains the specifications used to characterize RF generators including frequency tolerance, linearity, power output, 1 dB compression point, and third-order intercept.
+Understanding RF Instrument Specifications Part 1 provides basic information about some of the RF specifications.
+Note that many of the specifications apply to all RF devices and not just to instruments.
+You may encounter some of the same specifications in your own designs.
+The next article in this three-part series explains the specifications that are used to characterize RF generators such as frequency tolerance, linearity, power output, 1 dB compression point, and third-order intercept.

 Refer to the National Instruments RF Developer Network for more information about making RF measurements.